Landlords Sue to Block Bay Area Rent Control

 “We’re definitely seeing a resurgence in rent control,” Tobener said.
 “We’re experiencing a housing crisis that’s unparalleled in recent history.
 We’re seeing this amazing switch here where residents in these local jurisdictions are fed up and saying they can’t live here anymore and are looking for controls on skyrocketing rent.”

-For its part, Measure L is identical to rent-control ordinances in San Francisco and Berkeley, which have been on the books for decades and whose provisions have been upheld by the courts, including the U.S. Supreme Court, according to Simon-Weisberg.
+For its part, Measure L is identical to rent-control ordinances in San Francisco and Berkeley, which have been on the books for decades and whose provisions have been upheld by the courts, including the California Supreme Court, according to Simon-Weisberg.

 “It’s just the next step in their battle,” she said of the association’s lawsuit over Measure L. “They’re trying to prevent cities from doing it and trying to make it a very scary policy to adopt.”